Domácí násilí: Game over

 Domácí násilí: Game over is a 2003 domestic abuse-themed Czech adventure video game developed by Centauri Productions and published by MPSV.

 Development

-The game was commissioned by the Czech government's Ministry of Labour and Social Affairs, in order to promote its information campaign against domestic violence to young people aged 15–25.
-A total of CZK 3.4 million was set aside from the government budget for the domestic abuse campaign; of this, 1.4 million was for the creation of materials and 2 million for distribution.
+The game was commissioned by the Czech government's Ministry of Labour and Social Affairs, in order to promote among young people aged 15–25 its information campaign against domestic violence.
+A total of CZK 3.4 million was set aside from the government budget for the campaign; of this, 1.4 million was for the creation of materials and 2 million for dissemination.
 In addition to the game, advertisements and commercials were also developed for the campaign, which appeared in cinemas, promotional leaflets, billboards and brochures.
 Centauri Productions, who had worked on the sequel to the popular adventure series Gooka, was chosen to develop the title.
 The developers used the same engine - CPAL3D - they had used to create Gooka 2.

 Educational goals

 The purpose of the game is to teach players mutual tolerance, understanding and problem-solving in a non-combative way.
 According to Doupe.cz, this was the first time that Czech politicians had attempted to change public opinion and behaviour in the form of a computer game.
 According to Tiscali.cz, the game's title, "Game over", is a metaphor that represents the loss of happiness and even life that domestic abuse can cause.